 Until I ran out of moneyI

 I’ve done lots of different things in my life.
-I worked in the NHS and Social Care, studied Social Science and Health Ethics as a mature student and spent many years teaching in colleges and universities.
-My interest in people and a better world got a new lease of life when I started using digital photography and video.
-Developing my new skills and interests as a Visual Ethnographer I was lucky enough to travel toilets of countries, work with and get to know people from many countries as I developed the Visible Voice network.
+I worked in the NHS, Social Work and Social Care.
+I studied Social Science and Health Ethics as a mature student and spent many years teaching in colleges and universities.
+My interest in people and my desire to contribute to making this a better world got a new lease of life when I started using digital photography and video.
+Developing my new skills and interests as a Visual Ethnographer I fled a number of European Union Higher Education Development projects and through those projects came lots of other smaller scale opportunities enabled me to work with academic partners and local communities in Kyrgyzstan, Brazil, Canada, Kazakhstan and Romania.